mazimkhan/mbedtls/tests/scripts/CI_SCRIPTS.md

    ...
 }
 ```
-Above term **build** is used, since tests are preceded by a build step with a particular configuration and toolchain.
+Above, the term **build** is used, since the tests are preceded by a build step for a particular configuration and toolchain.
 The tests for a build are specified as a list of commands.

-A group of builds creates a **campaign**:
+A group of builds create a **campaign**:
 ```py
 data = {
   ...